everzet/capifony/cookbook/copy-deps-locally-strategy.markdown

 title: Deployment &rarr; production (with deps via local copy)
 ---

+NOTE: This script assumes that you have a directory called /opt/local/share/curl containing a certificate file.
+It seemes as this script assumes an OSX environment with CURL installed via MacPorts.
+It won't run on many other systems like Arch Linux.

 This third strategy involves deployment to a production server with dependencies right from your deployment machine via a local copy.